Chorispora tenella (Pall.) DC.

 © DETenaglia

-Inflorescence - Loose racemes terminating branches, to +25cm long, glandular pubescent.
+Inflorescence - Loose racemes terminating branches, the lower branches subtended by reduced leaves, glandular pubescent.

 Flowering - April - June.